 Ultimately, project-based learning involves a different way of thinking.
 It’s about choosing quality over quantity and shifting toward student ownership.
 While it can feel like things are moving more slowly, you can actually accomplish more and learn at a deeper level.

-If you’re interested in getting started with PBL, you might want to download this toolkit or check out this free webinar.
+If you’re interested in getting started with PBL, you might want to download this toolkit.
+You might also want to check out this free webinar I’m doing next week.